-The Financial Statements presented in this Quarterly Report are unaudited; however, in the opinion of management, the accompanying unaudited interim consolidated financial statements include all normal and recurring adjustments (which consist primarily of accruals, estimates and assumptions that impact the unaudited interim condensed consolidated financial statements)
+The Financial Statements presented in this Quarterly Report are unaudited; however, in the opinion of management, the accompanying unaudited interim consolidated financial statements include all normal and recurring adjustments (which consist primarily of accruals, estimates and assumptions that impact the unaudited interim condensed consolidated financial statements) considered necessary to present fairly the Company's financial position as of September 30, 2021 and its results of operations and cash flows for the nine months ended September 30, 2021 and 2020.
+The unaudited interim condensed consolidated financial statements presented herein do not contain the required disclosures under GAAP for annual financial statements and should be read in conjunction with the annual audited financial statements and related notes of the Company as of and for the year ended December 31, 2020.

-Notes to Consolidated Financial Statements ("\$ in thousands" - except unit data)
+Notes to Condensed Consolidated Financial Statements - Unaudited (\$ in thousands)